taniaprocha/food-search/README.md

 # Developing

-To facilitate the initial setup, this project started with the rails-starter: https://github.com/aurora-digital/rails-starter.
+To facilitate the initial setup, this project started with a starter: https://github.com/aurora-digital/rails-starter.

 Run `bin/setup` to get everything up and running.